ninaevelina/oddpods/README.md

 ## Features

-- Fetch podcast data from Swedish Radio's open API
+The application fetches data from Swedish Radio's open API and focuses on the following features:

-- Search for a specific podcast
+**Search for a specific podcast**
-- Add a podcast to your favourites list
+Search functionality that implements use-debounce to reduce unnecessary updates or API calls.

+**Favourites functionality**
+The user can add and remove podcasts to their list of favourites by clicking the heart-icon in the top right corner of the podcast cards.

 ## Tech Stack